maibennett/sta235/exampleSite/content/Syllabus/grading/_index.en.md

 -	During the semester, **I will record attendance for at least 5 classes**.
 Students can be absent from one of those classes, without penalty.
 Any further absences need to be justified through the appropriate channels (i.e. Student Emergency Services).

 -	If a student misses more than one class where attendance is recorded, they can make up for it by **participating in at least 2 classes of recorded participation**.
-Classes where participation is recorded will chosen randomly throughout the semester.
+Classes where participation is recorded will be chosen randomly throughout the semester.

 -	In order for in-class participation to count, students must either ask a specific question or voluntarily answer a question asked by the instructor.